insooth/insooth.github.io/testable-design.md

 because we already know from the function signature _from what to what_ it is, but we still don't know what it actually does.

-What about input arguments?
-Simple answer is: almost never.
+What about input (taken by non-const reference or pointer) arguments?
+Simple answer is: almost never use them.
 For example, this function converts passed `u` into `t` where `t` is modified in place and returns an status of type `E` indicating range of possible errors or success (like `enum class` or simple `bool` value):

 ```c++
 E convert(const U& u, T& t);